Skip to main content

 The Waterdrop X12-Pro RO system features three filters.
 The F1A (an activated carbon filter), F2-Pro (for pre-sediment and carbon block filter), and X12-F3 (the reverse osmosis membrane filter).

 Removing and replacing them is seriously easy.
 The filters are located on the front of the unit.
-To replace one, simply turn off the water valve to release the pressure, then turn the filter you want to remove counterclockwise.
-Next, pop in the new filter and turn it clockwise until it locks.
+To replace one, turn off the water valve to release the pressure, then turn the filter you want to remove counterclockwise.
+Next, insert the new filter and turn it clockwise until it clicks into place.
 Once the filter is replaced, turn the water valve back on and flush the system for a minute or two.
 The process takes less than five minutes total.

 Installation and how we tested